lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 *So should you treat documentation the same as for example a source file?*

-For me, a source code file and a documentation file (even if it’s written in plain Markdown format) are not the same.
+For me, a source code file and a documentation file (even if it’s written in plain MD) are not the same.

 A source code file is in plain text.
 A compiler (ex: C#, Java) reads the file and converts it into a machine-readable format (like an executable file).

 A documentation file on the other hand will require extra elements, such as:
-- A link to an image (raising questions like, Where will it be hosted?,
+- A link to an image (raising questions like, Where will it be hosted)?,
-- Who is going to upload it?) and different rich styles like Tables, Tabs, Source code viewer, etc.
+- Who is going to upload it?,
+- Different rich styles like Tables, Tabs, Source code viewer, etc.

 In terms of source code files, compilers are pretty mature and stable.
 If there is a syntax error (not functional errors) the compiler will catch them immediately.

 In contrast, converting a Markdown file (using a static code generator parser) into a final output file like HTML is error-prone.
 More than that there is no defined syntax for formats like Markdown, merely various flavours of it.

+*challenges when using a docs like code approach:*

+- Simple fixes are complex,
+- Editorial Workflow and Review processes,
+- Image management and preview,
+- Category Management,
+- Search Implementation,
+- Developers are not writers ...